Britta Curl-Salemme

-Britta Curl-Salemme (born March 20, 2000) is an American professional ice hockey forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
-She played college ice hockey at the University of Wisconsin, where she won three national championships.
+Britta Curl-Salemme (born March 20, 2000) is an American professional ice hockey player who is a forward for the PWHL Detroit of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+She has won gold medals with Team USA at the 2026 Winter Olympics, the 2023 and 2025 World Championships, and silver medals at the 2021 and 2024 World Championships.